anderlpz/HelloHistory/scripts/chapter_07_closing.md

 # Chapter 7: Closing

 **Duration:** ~1.5 minutes
-**Tone:** Warm, grateful, benediction-like
+**Style:** Warm documentary narrator

 ---

 ## Script

-*[warmly]*

-Well, I've talked your ear off, haven't I?
+[warmly]

+Well, I've kept you on the line for a while now.
 Thank you for listening.

-*[with meaning]*
+Mary Lund Davis passed away in 2008, but her work lives on — in the buildings she designed, in the families who still live in her Fantastic Homes, and right here, in this house where you're standing.

+[slight pause]

-You know, I asked my family never to sell this house.
-I considered it my finest building — the truest expression of everything I believed about architecture.
-About what a home should be.
+She asked her family never to sell Del Monte.
+She considered it her finest building — the truest expression of everything she believed about architecture, about what a home should be.

-*[slight pause]*
+[gently]

-They did sell it, eventually.
-Things happen.
-Families change.
-But here you are, standing in these rooms I designed, looking at these windows I placed for the morning light and the evening light.
-The bones of this house are still my bones.
-And something of me is still here.
+Things change, of course.
+Families grow.
+But here you are, standing in the rooms she designed, looking through the windows she placed for the morning light and the evening light.
+Something of Mary is still here in these bones, in this light, in the care she put into every detail.

-*[gently instructive]*
+[inviting]

-Before you hang up, let me leave you with this: Look around.
-Really look.
+Before you hang up, take a moment.
+Look around — really look.
 Notice how the light falls.
 Notice where your eye travels.
-Step out onto that deck and feel how the inside and outside become one thing.
+Step out onto that deck if you can, and feel how the inside and outside become one thing.

-*[with conviction]*
+[with conviction]

 Good design isn't about expense.
 It's about attention.
 It's about caring enough to think through every detail.
-Six thousand dollars, eight weeks, and sixty years later, it still works.
-That's what I'm proudest of.
+Mary built this house for sixty-three hundred dollars in eight weeks — and more than seventy years later, it still works.
+That's her legacy.

-*[final warmth]*

-Enjoy your stay in my house.
+[warm closing]

+Thank you for visiting Del Monte.
+Enjoy your stay.
 Open the windows.
 Let the air in.
 Watch the light change through the day.

-And if you pick up this phone again, I'll be here.
-I've always been here.
+And if you pick up this phone again, I'll be happy to tell you more.

-*[softly]*

-Thank you for visiting Del Monte.

 Goodbye for now.